1:00 pm - 3:00 pm

 - Critical Raw Materials and Horizon Europe;

-- Highlight the need to widen educational efforts at all levels of society to raise awareness on the limits of material resources and the need to implement a circular economy.
+- The need to widen educational efforts at all levels of society to raise awareness on the limits of material resources and the need to implement a circular economy.

 - Welcome and setting the scene by Maria Spyraki, Member of the European Parliament